BA

 important component of the marketing program.

-entrepreneur.
-It also aims to nurture in students
+It also aims to nurture in students an innovation

 environment.
 Students will learn the basic skills